manideepmamindlapally/manideepmamindlapally.github.io/index.md

 </style>
 Hello there, welcome to my webpage! :D

 My name is Manideep Mamindlapally, pronounced "ma-ni-dheep ma-min-la-pa-lly" or simply call me "Mani".
 I'll respond.
+I am currently a first year PhD student working at QuSoft in CWI (Centrum Wiskunde Mathematica), The Netherlands (Although I am technically employed by the University of Amseterdam which is across the street.)
+I am co-supervised by  [_Stacey Jeffery_](https://homepages.cwi.nl/~jeffery/) and [_Florian Speelmann_](https://www.cwi.nl/en/people/florian-speelman/).

-I am currently a Junior Research Fellow at Tata Institute of Fundamental Research, India, where I am working with [_Pranab Sen_](https://www.tcs.tifr.res.in/~pgdsen/) and [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/).
-Recently, I graduated from a dual-degree (5 yr.
-Bachelors + Masters) programme at **Indian Institute of Technology Kharagpur**, India where I was supervised by [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
-My research interests are broadly in theoretical computer science.
-More specifically I have been interested and am doing a fair bit of research in
+Prior to joining QuSoft, I worked for a few months as a Junior Research Fellow at Tata Institute of Fundamental Research, India, with [_Pranab Sen_](https://www.tcs.tifr.res.in/~pgdsen/) and [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/).
+Before that I had done a dual-degree (5 yr.
+Bachelors + Masters) programme in Electronics engineering at **Indian Institute of Technology Kharagpur**, India where I was supervised by [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
-- Quantum Complexity Theory
-- Quantum Information Theory
-- Information Theory
-- Cryptography

-while working on different projects with [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html), [_Andreas Winter_](https://www.icrea.cat/Web/ScientificStaff/andreas-winter-556), [_Ligong Wang_](https://perso-etis.ensea.fr/ligong.wang/) and [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/) and exploring some topics independently.
-Check out more on the [Research](research) tab.

-On this webpage here, I maintain a list of my publications under the [Publications](publications) tab and some talks under the [Talks](talks) tab.
-To get a better insight into my life so far have a look at my [Curriculum Vitae](CV).
-Click on the bubbles at the bottom of the page for my academic and other social links.
+During my final year, I worked with [_Andreas Winter_](https://www.icrea.cat/en/Web/ScientificStaff/awinter-556) on a summer project.

+I got introduced to academic research through my undergrad research in an Information Theoretic problem called "Commitment" for my bachelor thesis and then through a summer project in Quantum Information Theory.
+I had breifly studied some classical cryptography works, quantum interactive proofs and non-local games during my stay at TIFR.

+Currently at QuSoft, I am working on a couple of Quantum Algorthimic problems.
+Although I am still continuing to explore and am on the look out for interesting problems in Quantum Cryptography as well.

 Outside of Academic life, I often find myself engrossed in drawing.
 I always enjoyed scribbling doodles and cartoons on the corners of my class notes.
 Recently, I started doing digital art which I am uploading on Instagram [@manideep_doodles](https://www.instagram.com/{{ site.instagram }}).
 You can also check out the [Art](art) tab.
 I am a big fan of some Shounen anime/manga series, such as "One Piece" which I religiously follow.
 The photo above here is me cosplaying as Monkey D Luffy, the series' protagonist.